tokamak-network/tokamak-thanos/kurtosis-devnet/README.md

 - Kurtosis must be installed
 - Docker Desktop must be installed and running

-Platform specific installation instructions for Kurtosis may be found [in Kurtosis documentation](https://docs.kurtosis.com/install/), but for Mac users, the following command should suffice:
+Platform specific installation instructions for Kurtosis may be found [in Kurtosis documentation](https://docs.kurtosis.com/install/), alternatively Mac, Windows and Linux binaries can be found [here](https://github.com/kurtosis-tech/kurtosis-cli-release-artifacts).
+For Mac users, the following command should suffice:
 ```
 brew install kurtosis-tech/tap/kurtosis-cli
 ```